lethalbit/lethalbit.net/content/_index.md

 <center><h2>Hi!
 I'm Aki, a Software Engineer</h2></center>

 I deal mainly with low-level and systems programming on Unix and Unix-like platforms with a bit of embedded and HDL thrown in the mix.
 The tools of choice being chiefly `C++`, and `Python` for the majority of my work, but I also use `C`, `Rust`, and the assembly language of choice for the platform as well.
-In HDL land for FPGAs and the like I mainly use [nmigen](https://github.com/nmigen/nmigen), but I can also handle Verilog if I must.
+In HDL land for FPGAs and the like I mainly use [Torii](https://torii.shmdn.link), but I can also handle Verilog if I must.

-I also like to dabble with hardware design, one of my larger projects is [lethallink](https://github.com/lethalbit/lethallink), a PCIe based DMA platform for use in whole-system and stop-the-world debugging.
-I'm also looking into ASIC tapeout and hope to get on a skywater shuttle if those stick around.
+I also like to mess around with hardware design, my largest hardware project is [Squishy](https://github.com/lethalbit/squishy), a SCSI multi-tool for interacting with SCSI devices from a modern system, A lot of engineering time and effort has gone into it, and [I even did a small lightning talk about it](https://www.youtube.com/watch?v=NfSslIk9JHs) for [!!Con](https://bangbangcon.com/)

 On the side I tend to read a lot of manga and do some hardware and software reverse engineering for fun.
-The largest of my RE projects is [Nox](https://github.com/lethalbit/Nox), a collection of FOSS tools to target the Agilent PCIe analyzers.
 I also keep a bit of a [lab notebook/blog](/blog) with various musings that you can check out, and my [equipment list](/equipment) which I try to keep updated with my current lab setup.

 <center>If you wish to get in contact with me, you can do so via one of the sites below, CV is available upon request.</center>
 <div class="home-links">